rupakgithub5874/Insight-Engine-BI-Suite/README.md

 ### Product Dashboard – Detailed Content Description
 This product dashboard provides a complete visual summary of key performance indicators related to a single product.
 The layout is organized into clear sections, each offering specific insights.

-🔹 Header Section (Top Row):
+#### Header Section (Top Row):
 Selected Product Display:

-A dedicated visual panel highlights the product selected by the user.

-It is placed in the upper-left corner with clear emphasis using a colored background.

-This helps viewers know which product's data is being analyzed.
+A dedicated visual panel highlights the product selected by the user.It is placed in the upper-left corner with clear emphasis using a colored background.This helps viewers know which product's data is being analyzed.

 KPI Cards (Key Performance Indicators):

-There are three circular gauge-style visuals positioned side by side.
+1. There are three circular gauge-style visuals positioned side by side.

 Total Orders: Represents the number of orders placed for the selected product.